mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 Fully online meetings are not limited in the number of parallel tracks by the physical restriction of a meeting venue aka the number of meeting rooms.
-However, the more parallel tracks there are, the higher is the chances for conflicts.
+However, the more parallel tracks there are, the higher chances are for conflicts.
 Therefore it is desirable to balance the requested sessions mostly equally over the available slots and thereby minimise the number of parallel tracks where possible.

-If the number of requested sessions exceeds the number of possible slots with the usual 8 parallel tracks, it is possible for an online only meeting to use more tracks.
+If the number of requested sessions exceeds the number of possible slots with the usual 8 parallel tracks, it is possible for an online-only meeting to use more tracks.
 After all, this decision is implicitly made by the working group chairs requesting a certain number of sessions and length.
 While realistic planning is desired to avoid running over time, chairs are still encouraged to request plenary meeting time carefully and use interims where possible and sensible instead.